Hungary PM Orban pledges referendum on LGBTQ law | DW | 21.07.2021

 Dutch Prime Minister Mark Rutte last month went as far to suggest that Hungary no longer belonged in the European Union by pursuing such a policy.

-Hungary has taken a number of such measures during the 11 years Prime Minister Orbán has been in office.
+Hungary has taken a number of such measures during the 11 years Orban has been in office.

 The country does not recognize gay marriage and, in 2020, same-sex couples were banned from adopting children.
 Hungarians are also not allowed to change their gender legally.